canalplus/rx-player/doc/Getting_Started/Glossary.md

 `Adaptation` in very specific cases.
 You can find more infos on it [here](../api/Miscellaneous/DASH_Adaptation_Difference.md).

-### Bitrate

-In the RxPlayer, a bitrate of a [Representation](#representation) indicates the number of bits per second of content described by that Representation.

-For example, let's imagine a video [Adaptation](#adaptation) with two
-Representation:

-1. one with a bitrate at `1,000,000` (which is 1 Megabit)
-2. the other with a bitrate at `500,000` (which is 500 kilobits)

-Each seconds of content described by the first Representation will be represented by 1 megabit of data

-Each seconds for the second Representation will be represented by 500 kilobits.

-Both will represent the same data, but the first one will need that the RxPlayer fetch more data to show the same amount of content.

-In most cases, a higher bitrate means a higher quality.
-That's why the RxPlayer has to compromise between having the best quality and choosing a Representation having a low-enough bitrate to be able to play on the user's computer without needing to pause due to poor network conditions.

 ### Buffer

 When we talk about the "buffer" in the RxPlayer, we most likely refer to the